 The Vocabulary Workshop program focuses on the words, their meanings, their ranges of application, and their uses in context.
 The approach is systematic because it begins with and builds upon a word list drawn from vocabulary that students will encounter in their reading.
 It provides students with the vocabulary skills they will need to achieve higher-level reading proficiency and to succeed at standardized tests.

-- Institute for Excellence in Writing
+- Institute for Excellence in Writing program

-- Grammar & Editing
+- Fix-it Grammar

-- Fundamentals of Math, Bob Jones University Press
+- Pre-Algebra, Bob Jones University Press

 Northside Christian Academy's Physical Education Program was developed to help students recognize their abilities, and develop the skills given to them by God.
 Northside Christian Academy students are encouraged to learn new skills and work with their classmates to achieve their goals.
 Each student is encouraged to develop good sportsmanship skills, Christ-like attitudes, and problem solving through individual and team participation.
 All sports activities are designed to motivate students to enjoy a lifetime of health and fitness.

-- Physical Education for 6th graders
+- Physical Education for 7th graders

 It is the purpose of the Art Curriculum to help students discover the ways the Creator's image is reflected in His Creation.
 Though "all have sinned and fallen short of the glory of God" (Romans 3:23), man still retains God-given abilities to create new images and forms.
 Concentrated studies in art history and culture are aimed at teaching students how man has used this creativeness to glorify the Lord Jesus Christ through whom "all things were made and without Him nothing was made that was made" (John 1:3).
 Projects are aimed at guiding students in the discovery of their God-given talents and on improving their skills to appreciate art and express themselves artistically as it pleases God.

 achieve his or her musical potential.
 Music touches every part of our lives, and often transcends words in its expression.
 It is a powerful tool that can and should be used for the kingdom of God.
 As students explore various facets of music, they will be enriched through an environment of varied tonalities, meters, and styles.
 They will actively make music, rather than just talking about it and will seek out opportunities to bless the surrounding community with music as led by the Holy Spirit of God.
-Psalm 33:1-4; Psalm 104:33-34; Psalm 40:3;Ephesians 5:18-20